dgabrahams/ud036_StarterCode/README.md

 ### Installing
 ---

-To install the application, assuming that the required prerequistite software is installed, use GIT to clone the repository.
+To install the application, assuming that the required prerequisite software is installed, use GIT to clone the repository.

 Clone: https://github.com/dgabrahams/ud036_StarterCode.git